-The Division of Accountancy, Computer Information Systems, and Finance offers four programs leading to the Bachelor of Business Administration (BBA): the BBA in Accountancy, the BBA in Computer Information Systems, and the BBA in Finance.
+The Division of Accountancy, Computer Information Systems, and Finance offers four programs leading to the Bachelor of Business Administration (BBA): the BBA in Accountancy, the BBA in Computer Information Systems, and the BBA in Finance and one leading to the Bachelor of Applied Science (BAS): the BAS in Business Administration with a concentration in Computer Information Systems.
 The Division offers night courses, online courses, and workshops to serve the needs of both traditional and nontraditional students.